Ruibreeze/PUI2017_yw3447/HW9_yw3447/Review_plot_of_pak348.md

 - Honesty

-The plot seems to show the real data honestly and there is no obvious outliers or errors. **IMPROVEMENTS:**
+The plot seems to show the real data honestly and there is no obvious outliers or errors.

+**IMPROVEMENTS:**
-However it would be better to add the source of data in order to verify the plot.
+However it would be better to add the source of data and show the process of data cleaning in order to verify the plot.